GreenLeafOSS/green-leaf-mongo/README.md

 }
 ```

-Full code of the examples above available in `ScalaSprayJsonAndBsonProtocolsTest`.
+Full code of the examples above available in `GreenLeafJsonAndBsonProtocolsTest`.

-# ScalaSprayMongoQueryDsl
+# GreenLeafMongoDsl
-Import `ScalaSprayMongoQueryDsl._` makes it possible to write queries with a syntax that is more close to real queries in MongoDB, as was implemented in [Casbah Query DSL](http://mongodb.github.io/casbah/3.1/reference/query_dsl/).
+Import `GreenLeafMongoDsl._` makes it possible to write queries with a syntax that is more close to real queries in MongoDB, as was implemented in [Casbah Query DSL](http://mongodb.github.io/casbah/3.1/reference/query_dsl/).

 ```scala
 "size" $all ("S", "M", "L")